Where to Stay in Costa Rica First Time: 16 Best Areas

 Stay In Montezuma If you want to stay in a remote, traditional village; you are backpacking or traveling on a budget; you like beaches, rivers, and waterfalls; you want to explore a fabulous nature reserve.

-Best places to stay in Montezuma:
+Best places to stay in Costa Rica Montezuma for first-timers:

 🔍MORE HOTEL DEALS IN MONTEZUMA